 Kids and teenagers seem more stressed and anxious, too.
 Pre-pandemic, the American Academy of Pediatrics reports that 43% of children between ages of 6 and 12 have a history of fears or concerns.
 Kids thrive in predictability and these are certainly unprecedented and unnerving times.

-It’s not just the pandemic that is adding stress.
-Discrimination and socio-political concerns including racial discrimination and violence disproportionately impact Black, Indigenous, and People of Color (BIPOC) families.
+Discrimination and socio-political concerns including racial discrimination and violence disproportionately impact Black, Indigenous, and People of Color (BIPOC) families are adding to anxiety and stress.
 According to the 2020 Stress in America™ study, “One-third of adults (33%) cite discrimination as a significant source of stress in their life, a significant increase from 25% in 2019.
 Among people of color, more than 2 in 5 (44%) report discrimination is a significant source of stress in their life.”

 So what is anxiety?
 It includes cognitive (i.e., worried thoughts) and physiological (i.e., upset stomach, sweaty palms, heart racing) symptoms.